read-write-web/banana-wiki/Scripting-with-Ammonite.md

 ```

 We can output that graph consisting of five relations (also known as "triples") in what is conceptually the simplest of all RDF formats: [NTriples](https://www.w3.org/TR/n-triples/).
-(Again here the output is important.
-The line to type in is the first one following the `@` prompt)
+(Again here the output is important, so we kept the `@` prompt.
+Only type the
+that follows that prompt into your ammonite shell)

 ```Scala
 @ ntriplesWriter.asString(timbl.graph,"")